zzhangjii/learning-library/workshops/goldengate/LabGuide200.md

 ## Objectives

-- configure SQLDeveloper to access the source and target databases.
+- Configure SQLDeveloper to access the source and target databases.
 - Use Oracle Datapump to migrate data from 11g on-premise to DBCS 12c.
 - Configure an on-premise GoldenGate to extract data from a 11g Database.
 - Configure GoldenGate Cloud Service to replicate data to a DBCS 12c Pluggable Database.